Radiation risks in perspective.

 At ARA, your safety is our mission.

-Patients sometimes ask if diagnostic imaging is safe.
-ARA Diagnostic Imaging wants you to be informed about the risks of exposure, the steps our practice takes to ensure these risks are limited, the many types of imaging that do not use radiation, what you can do to help, and where you can go for further information.
+ARA wants you to be informed about the steps our practice takes to ensure these risks are limited, the many types of imaging that do/do not not use radiation, the risks of exposure, what you can do to help, and where you can go for further information.

 Our focus is to limit your radiation exposure

 - ARA has over 115 board-certified radiologists, all of whom have extensive training in radiation safety and methods to limit radiation exposure for our patients.
 One physician serves as Radiation Safety Officer to provide leadership and set standards for our radiation safety programs.
 All ARA staff and physicians adhere to the “as low as reasonably achievable” standard in keeping radiation doses low while producing scans that are useful for diagnostics and procedures.

 - All of our technical staff have national and state registration and certifications and are trained to monitor the radiation exposure of the equipment they use to perform your imaging.